 My current board game interest is mostly Euros, particularly worker placement and tile laying games with little or no luck.
 Spatial visualization and manipulation and mathy games are my forté.
 Not many games hinge entirely on this.
 Sometimes I wish I'd had a career using these skills.

-Since my wife is an agreeable [asks to play T&E] but not avid gamer I often play solo using my own rules, those from understanding game designers [thanks to Uwe Rosenberg], and those published on BGG by GameRulesForOne and others.
-[His Power Grid solo is a favorite.]
+Since my wife is an agreeable [asks to play T&E] but not avid gamer I often play solo using my own rules, those from understanding game designers [thanks to Uwe Rosenberg], and those published on BGG by others.
+[Games for One's Power Grid solo is a favorite.]

 I was well started on creation of a solo mash-up of Age of Steam, Steam Standard, and Railways of the World when I bought 18EZ & 1830.
 I've morphed into creating a viable, tense way to play games in the 18XX genre solo.
-I'm still working on 18SOLO and will eventually ask for help play testing it on some of the many 18XX games I don't own.
-Finding ways for an 18XX AI to be nasty and conniving at the right moments is a brain burner in itself.
+I'm about half-way done with 18SOLO and will eventually ask for help play testing it on some of the many 18XX games I don't own.
+Finding ways for an 18XX AI to be conniving at the right moments is a brain burner in itself.

 My game ratings may on the average appear a bit high.
 That is because I try to avoid playing games that I know I won't like and I don't rate games that I haven't played.
 Games in which luck determines the outcome are of little or no interest to me.
 I rate them "2" if I was roped into playing them.

 My "Top10" is historical and not attended to.
-My "Hot10" are the games I'm most involved with currently, or at least currently as of the last time I bothered to edit this.
+I deleted my "Hot10" because it changes more often than I edit this page.
 The only statistic I really try to keep current is games owned.
 I can be forgetful so without this I might buy duplicates!

 I enjoy writing and editing.
 I've done this for 13 different newsletters and other publications, some for many years, including co-founding and co-editing a bi-weekly consumer newspaper while I was in law school.

 I enjoy proofreading and editing game rules when given the opportunity.
-I helped with 18OE in the summer of 2013 and have begun a re-write of 18C2C.
+I helped with 18OE in the summer of 2013.
 There are quite a few major titles published each year that have glaring logic or typographical errors or could just benefit from greater clarity.
 "Will edit rulz for games."